OofMon2301/2023-UNI-Vault/2024/Summer Semester/MATH1052/Chapter 1/Ordinary Differential Equations.md

 > - You should know how to solve a separable ODE.
 > - You should understand that equilibrium and singular solutions are equivalent and must be checked for when solving a separable [[2024/Definitions/ODE|ODE]].

-### 1.5 Applications: law of Cooling, Population Growth
+### 1.5 Applications: Law of Cooling, Population Growth

 #### 1.5.1 Newton's Law of Cooling